 Corps instructors and designers engage in discussion at the 2014 DCI Winter Business Meetings in Scottsdale, Ariz.

+More than 150 members of the Drum Corps International community gathered just outside of Phoenix in Scottsdale, Ariz., Feb.
+6-9, for the 2014 DCI Winter Business Meetings.
+The largest annual off-season gathering of directors, instructors, adjudicators, drum majors, guest presenters and other representatives, the meetings are organized to assess the business of DCI, exchange best practices and discuss the educational and competitive aspects of DCI's World and Open Class corps.
 "Honestly, it has been years since I've left an annual meeting this exhausted, yet exhilarated," DCI Board of Directors Chairman and Santa Clara Vanguard CEO Jeff Fiedler said.
 "I'm not sure if it had anything to do with the warmer weather and sunlight, but everyone was ramped up and ready to get something done when they arrived, and that energy lasted throughout the weekend."

 Voting membership evaluates successes and future opportunities